 You can also donate to Meningitis Now at our checkout throughout the year.
 Giving a percentage of your order value or a custom donation with one click, and making such a difference to this excellent cause.

-Meningitis Now is here to ensure no one need face meningitis alone.
+Meningitis Now is here to ensure no one needs to face meningitis alone.
 Their vision is simple - a future where no-one in the UK loses their life to meningitis and everyone affected gets the support they need to rebuild their lives.

 About Meningitis Now